jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies to a person liable to pay provisional tax using the estimation method in relation to instalments of provisional tax payable in a transitional year under section RC 21.
 Instalment other than final instalment
-(2) For an instalment date other than the date of the final instalment, the person must pay an amount calculated using the formula—tax estimate× instalments payable− tax previously payable.transitional months
+(2) For an instalment date other than the date of the final instalment, the person must pay an amount calculated using the formula—tax estimate × instalments payable−tax previously payable.transitional months
 Definition of items in formula
 (3) In the formula,—
   (a) tax estimate is the person’s provisional tax liability last estimated by the person under section RC 5(5):